Joe2308/milestone-1-test-run/README.md

 I have added social media links and contact details in the footer.
 All footer location icons are clickable and work in external tabs.
 I also added copyright details in a seperate bootstrap collumn.
 I played around with bootstrap's grid breakpoints to see what worked best on what devices.
 Aswell as referring to bootstrap documentation I also found a very usefull YouTube video to help me implement the style I was looking for, please see [credits](#credits) for more details.
-I then add my personal style in css.
+I then added my personal style preference in css.

 ### Features to add for future releases:
 There are some features that I would love to implement on future releases:

-#### 1. Availability calender - Allow the user to get instant feedback availability by inputting their event details
+#### 1. Availability calender - Allow the user to get instant feedback on availability by inputting their event details
-### 1. Live chat - This would be a great support option to engage with new users and reduce bounce rate and increase session times
+#### 1. Live chat - This would be a great support option to engage with new users and reduce bounce rate and increase session times
-### 1. Virtual showcases - In today's world this would be an amazing option which would include an upcoming show notice and count down timer with the option for users to book their attendance to a virtual showcase.
+#### 1. Virtual showcases - In today's world this would be an amazing option which would include an upcoming show notice and count down timer with the option for users to book their attendance to a virtual showcase.
 Users who have booked will be emailed a zoom link and a reminder notification when show is about to start.

 # Technologies Used: